dharsh-create/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
 Program to implement the simple linear regression model for predicting the marks scored.

-Developed by: SANTHOSH V
+Developed by: Dharshini V

-RegisterNumber: 212224230252
+RegisterNumber: 212223040038
 ```python
 import pandas as pd
 import numpy as np